chepeniv/atlas-higher_level_programming/python-everything_is_object/essay.md

 ## Introduction

 As it turns out, everything in python is an object.
-That is, according to stackoverflow, "anything that can be assigned to a variable" -- not only values but also, functions, classes, modules, and built-in types.
+That is, according to stackoverflow, "anything that can be assigned to a variable" -- not only values but also functions, classes, modules, and built-in types.
 This excludes keywords, punctuation, and operators.[^1]
 And as i was told by my professor, every object in python inherits either directly or indirectly from the core `object` class.

 But before we go any further, what is a class?
 That's basically a custom definition of a type, so that we're not just limited to what's out-of-the-box.
 Classes are basically like OP `struct`s that are found in C. Anyway, objects are instances of a class.
 To clarify the relation, a class is the blueprint, and an object is the device.
 This is a one-to-many relation -- one definition, many instances.